 I joined the faculty of Celtic Languages and Literatures at Harvard in 2015, after completing my PhD at Harvard.
 I originally hail from Canada, where I was first introduced to Irish and Scottish Gaelic languages, literature, and folklore.

-Lately she has been spending much of her time writing a book, under contract with Princeton University Press, about the historical development of the Gaelic narrative corpus about the hero Fionn mac Cumhaill and his roving warrior band.
+I am currently putting the finishing touches on a book, under contract with Princeton University Press, about the historical development of the Gaelic Fionn Cycle -- that is, the immensely popular narrative corpus concerning the hero Fionn mac Cumhaill (Finn McCool) and his roving warrior band, the Fianna.
 This narrative corpus encompasses a vast body of story and song, some of it well over a millennium old, extant in written literature and collected folklore.

-She teaches courses on Irish and Scottish Gaelic language, post-medieval literature, and folklore.
+I teach courses on Irish and Scottish Gaelic language, early modern literature, and folklore.